AxelGFC/Blackjack/README.md

 # Blackjack
-## Basic Blackjack game, made with Python and its ugly Tkinter library
+### Basic Blackjack game, made with Python and its ugly Tkinter library

-In this version of Blackjack it's necesary to install Pillow, Opencv and Imutils:
-- pip install pillow
-- pip install opencv-python
-- pip install imutils
+This version of Blackjack doesn't include either 'Live Reactions' or custom themes.
+If you want these features, you'll need to download an older commit.
+Also, note that you'll need to install extra libraries.